wensheng/JuicyRaspberryPie/bukkit/src/main/resources/pplugins/README.txt

 Put your Python files here.
-In your Python file, define functions with doctring that starts with "_mcp", these functions will then be available in Minecraft as "p command".
+In your Python file, define functions with doctring that starts with "_mcp", or, decorate them with "@mcpy", these functions will then be available in Minecraft as "p command".
+(Or "py command" if you use mod)

 For example, you define 2 functions: hi and blk as follow:

 # --------------------------------------------------
-from mcpi.minecraft import Minecraft
+from mcpi.minecraft import Minecraft, mcpy

 def hi():
     "_mcp: just saying hello"
     mc = Minecraft.create()
     mc.postToChat("Hello!")

+@mcpy
 def blk():
-    "_mcp: place 10 blocks of diamond"
+    "place 10 blocks of diamond"
     mc = Minecraft.create()
     pos = mc.player.getTilePos()
     for i in range(10):